VincentZhao-viz/VincentZhao-viz/README.md

 👋 Hi, I'm Vincent - a data professional with six years of experience across the Financial Services, Non-profit, and Federal Consulting industries.

+Experience at a Glance:
+- 5 years of experience in Tableau Server administration and Tableau development, delivering advanced interactive dashboards to empower data-driven...
+- 5 years of experience analyzing big data with SQL, developing complex SQL queries for
+- 4 years of experience developing Python scripts for process automation, data analysis, and data visualization

+---
 💼 Current: **Data Science Consultant** at [Summit Consulting, LLC](https://www.summitllc.us/about) <br>
 💼 Former: **Senior Data Analyst**, Call Center Operations at [AARP](https://www.aarp.org/about-aarp/), **Senior Data Analyst**, Small Business Deposit Strategy & Pricing at [Capital One](https://www.capitalone.com/about/)

-About Me:
-- 5 years of experience engineering advanced Tableau dashboards with various cloud data integrations (Snowflake, AWS Athena).
-- 5 years of experience analyzing big data with SQL, developing complex SQL queries for data exploration, data cleaning, data manipulation, and process automation.
-- 4 years of experience developing Python scripts for process automation, data analysis, and data visualization (Databricks, Jupyter Notebook).

 <!--
 **VincentZhao-viz/VincentZhao-viz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.